metriport/metriport/packages/infra/README.md

 2. **Decrypt the Key**

    - Decrypt the key using OpenSSL.
-You will be prompted to enter the passcode stored in 1Password:
+You will be prompted to enter the pascode, which in this case you can find stored in 1Password:
      ```
      openssl rsa -in PRIVATEKEY.key -out decrypted_private_key.key
      ```